GEO4131 – Geomechanics

 The course includes laboratory work.
 A laboratory safety course must be passed before you can do the laboratory exercises:

 Recommended previous knowledge

-- Compulsary attendance to 4-6 laboratory exercises, attandance must be approved before you can sit for the final exam.
+- An oral presentation must be approved before the final exam.

 Examination support material